afreen23/dev-setup/README.md

 4. Pass the token secret when asked and wait for script to finish.
 5. Go to the console > Operator hub > Storage > Choose the non-GA version to install OCS

+Note: _It can take upto 7-10 minutes to get the pull secret updated_

 ## Installing m4.2xlarge cluster for OCS

 1. Install the `openshift-installer`